Statistics

 Hammond's credits includes the Prince of Wales in The Duchess of Duke Street, Valence in A Dangerous Man: Lawrence After Arabia, and Cecil in A Good Woman.
 Hammond has also been cast as a clergyman several times, including as the Archbishop in Ian McKellen's Richard III, the Bishop de Cambrai in The Princes in the Tower, and as the Chief Augur in the HBO television drama Rome.

-Tom Watson (died 2001 aged 69) would be 92 - credited as Ramo in The Underwater Menace
+Tom Watson (died 2001 aged 69) would have been 92 - credited as Ramo in The Underwater Menace

 Actor who appeared in the 1967 story The Underwater Menace

-Peter Pratt (died 1995 aged 71) would be 101 - 2 credits, including The Master in The Deadly Assassin
+Peter Pratt (died 1995 aged 71) would have been 101 - 2 credits, including The Master in The Deadly Assassin

 Peter Pratt was an English actor and singer who is best remembered for his comic roles in the Gilbert and Sullivan comic operas.